andeek/canonical-code/README.md

 # canonical-code

-Code appendix accompanying the paper "Predicting Voter Party Registration from Linked Data with Error Propagation."
+Code appendix accompanying the paper "Entity Resolution and the Downstream Task: A Case Study of North Carolina Voter Registration Records"

 This appendix contains the following folders: